 Want to try some authentic, Milanese cuisine?
 If so then while you are in the center of the city grab a meal to go at Luini.

 See, this iconic eatery was first started in 1888 and serves up some of the best panzerotto that the city has to offer.
 However, if you’re not exactly sure what a panzerotto is, it’s like a small calzone that makes a great snack while walking around during your 48 hours in Milan.

 But, unlike a calzone, the panzerotto is fried, not baked, and filled with mozzarella and tomato, among other things.
 Just try and get here a bit before lunchtime since this place is popular and there is always a long wait.

 3. Stop at Piazza Della Scala and tour Teatro Alla Scala

-Leaving the magnificent shopping gallery behind, a 3 minutes walk will take you to the Piazza Della Scala and the iconic opera house, Teatro Alla Scala.
+Leaving the magnificent shopping gallery behind, a 3-minute walk will take you to the Piazza Della Scala and the iconic opera house, Teatro Alla Scala.
 At the center of the Piazza Della Scala is a beautiful white marble statue of Leonardo da Vinci.
 Take a quick tour of the square and the opera house.

 4. Piazza dei Mercanti

 A 6-minute stroll from Piazza Della Scala takes you to Piazza dei Mercanti (Merchant Square).
 Once upon a time in Medieval Italy, the Piazza Dei Mercanti was the heart of the city and much bigger than it is today.
 It’s still a historical landmark, and retains some ancient buildings from medieval times, making it a remarkable place to visit during your 2 days in Milan.